-- C. Population size estimated to number fewer than 250 mature individuals and either: - An estimated continuing decline of at least 25 per cent within three years or one generation, whichever is longer, (up to a maximum of 100 years in the future) OR - A continuing decline, observed, projected, or inferred, in numbers of mature individuals AND at least one of the following (a-b): - (a) Population structure in the form of one of the following: - (i) no subpopulation estimated to contain more than 50 mature individuals, OR - (ii) at least 90 per cent of mature individuals in one subpopulation. - (b) Extreme fluctuations in number of mature individuals. - D. Population size estimated to number fewer than 50 mature individuals. - E. Quantitative analysis showing the probability of extinction in the wild is at least 50 per cent within 10 years or three generations, whichever is the longer (up to a maximum of 100 years).
+- C. Population size estimated to number fewer than 10,000 mature individuals and either: - An estimated continuing decline of at least 10 per cent within 10 years or three generations, whichever is longer, (up to a maximum of 100 years in the future) OR - 2.
+A continuing decline, observed, projected, or inferred, in numbers of mature individuals AND at least one of the following (a-b): - (a) Population structure in the form of one of the following: - (i) no subpopulation estimated to contain more than 1000 mature individuals, OR - (ii) all mature individuals are in one subpopulation. - (b) Extreme fluctuations in number of mature individuals. - D. Population very small or restricted in the form of either of the following: - Population size estimated to number fewer than 1000 mature individuals. - 2.
+Population with a very restricted area of occupancy (typically less than 20 km2) or number of locations (typically five or fewer) such that it is prone to the effects of human activities or stochastic events within a very short time period in an uncertain future, and is thus capable of becoming Critically Endangered or even Extinct in a very short time period. - E. Quantitative analysis showing the probability of extinction in the wild is at least 10 per cent within 100 years.
+Source: IUCN (2001) Published by Fauna & Flora International, Cambridge, UK. © 2005 Fauna & Flora International.